Which 7 English language structures are academic?

 1. Cohesive Devices

 Cohesion is the study of the grammatical and lexical structures that bind a text and that reinforce and clarify its meaning.
 Successful cohesion is not only extremely important in academic writing, but it’s also a fairly complicated and rule dependent concept.
-Because of this complexity, students may wish to study our short course on cohesive devices to further improve their knowledge of academic language.
-For the purposes of this short course however, it’s enough to know that the devices that create cohesion within and across a text can be broadly split into two categories: cohesive types and cohesive functions.
+Because of this complexity, students may wish to study our short reader on cohesive devices to further improve their knowledge of academic language.
+For the purposes of this short reader however, it’s enough to know that the devices that create cohesion within and across a text can be broadly split into two categories: cohesive types and cohesive functions.
 Examples of these types and functions are provided for your reference below:

 2. Hedging Language

 Another important feature of academic writing and speech is the use of hedging language such as ‘may’ or ‘possibly’.
 Hedging language is the particular words and phrases that are used by academics to demonstrate modality, degrees of caution and levels of certainty.
 To exemplify this, consider the following two expressions: